I’ve been considering starting my own product business and would love to hear from another mom who has made it work!

 3. Be critical of your ideas but don’t be too critical of yourself.

 You can easily get yourself down.
-Be kind to yourself and take care of yourself.
+Be kind to yourself and take care of you.

 4. Sometimes ignorance is really bliss.